pgrest/pgrest/README.md

 You need to install the `plv8js` extension for PostgreSQL.
 If you're on OS X, [Postgres.app](http://postgresapp.com) comes with it pre-installed.
 Otherwise, see [Installation](https://github.com/clkao/pgrest/wiki/Installation) for details.

-After you inestall, create the `plv8` extension
+After you install, create the `plv8` extension

     psql -U <user> -c "create extension plv8"